 What is Threadbare RPG?

-Threadbare RPG is a role-playing game in which you play a jury-rigged toy in a broke world.
+Threadbare RPG is a role-playing game in which you play a jury-rigged toy in a broken world.
 Caught in a world where Entropy is a constant danger, you’ll patch yourself up, invent new devices, and maybe make new friends along the way.

 Your character starts out as a Softie (soft-filled toy), a Mekka (hard-shelled, plastic or metal toy), or a Sock (a single sock, often thought to have been lost in the laundry).